-When left unresolved, stress levels increase* and affect your health and well-being, including sexual health.
-Chronic stress can interfere with your body’s hormone levels and lead to weak sex drive.
+When left unresolved, stress levels increase and affect your health and well-being, including sexual health.
+Chronic stress can interfere with your body’s hormone levels and lead to a weak sex drive.

 In men, arteries narrow down and restrict blood flow in response to stress and make you prone to erectile dysfunction.
 Additionally, stress hinders sex drive by distracting you and taking your mind off sexual desire and sex in general.